Annual Technical Report 2004 on Industrial Design Information Activities submitted by Norway (SCIT/ATR/ID/2004/NO)

 classified in accordance with the agreement.
 There is no Norwegian translation of the Locarno

 Classification list of goods.
-A list of classes and subclasses with explanatory notes is translated into Norwegian and published.
+A list of classes and subclasses with explanatory notes has been translated into Norwegian and published.

 IV.
 Search file establishment and upkeep

-NPO has an electronic search file for applications and registered designs filed after March 31st 2003.
-The database contains all bibliographical data, as applicant or holder, product specification, priority and images of the design.
-Concerning applications and registrations filed before March 31st 2003, the search files are done manually.
+The NPO provides an electronic search file for applications and registered designs filed after March 31st 2003.
+This database contains all the bibliographical data of a design, such as applicant or holder, product specification, priority and images of the design etc. Queries about applications and registrations filed before March 31st 2003 must be made using a manual search file.
 Both search files are updated on a daily basis.

 V. Activities in the field of computerized search systems for industrial designs

-The already mentioned electronic design register, which also includes the official document/correspondence journal, is kept on a server in a local network of PCs, and allows searches on words and Locarno classes.
+The above-mentioned electronic design register, which also includes the official document/correspondence journal, is kept on a server in the NPOs local network, and allows queries on words and Locarno classes.
 Pictures of the designs are scanned, and kept in the electronic design register as images in tif or jpeg-format.
-They are viewable on screen, but at present the searches also have to be performed manually when they concern designs filed before March 31st 2003.
+They are viewable on screen, but at present the query must also be performed manually with regards to design applications filed before March 31st 2003.

 VI.
 Administration of industrial design services available to the public (relating to facilities, e.g., for lodging applications, registering designs, assisting clients with search procedures, obtaining official publications and registry extracts)

-More specific information on the services is on the web site: www.patentstyret.no
+More specific information about these services is available at: www.patentstyret.no

 VII.
 Matters concerning mutual exchange of industrial design documentation and information

 The Norwegian Patent Office still receives official design gazettes from some national offices.
-No paper copies of the Norwegian Design Gazette are distributed to patent offices in other countries.
+No paper copies of the Norwegian Design Gazette are distributed.

-Samples from the other Nordic countries are circulated weekly among the executive officers in the Office.
-The Office does not forward any machine-readable information.
-The Office also exchanges our final decisions with respect to registration of design applications with the other offices of the Nordic countries.
+Copies from the other Nordic countries are circulated weekly among the executive officers in the Office.
+The NPO does not forward any machine-readable information.
+However, the NPO does exchange its final decisions on design applications with the other Nordic countries.

 VIII.
 Matters concerning education and training including technical assistance to developing countries